tensorflow/tensorflow/README.md

 [announce@tensorflow.org](https://groups.google.com/a/tensorflow.org/forum/#!forum/announce).

 ## Installation
-*See [Installing TensorFlow](https://www.tensorflow.org/install) for instructions on how to install our release binaries or how to build from source.*
+for install current release for CPU-only: pip install tensorflow

+GPU package for CUDA-enabled GPU cards: pip install tensorflow-gpu

 People who are a little more adventurous can also try our nightly binaries: